 All residential facilities will be closed between terms.
 Residents are responsible for making their own temporary arrangements during periods of closure.
 Dining facilities will close during all breaks and periods of closure.
 Anyone found in University housing during a period of closure without authorization will be subject to University disciplinary action and/or criminal prosecution.
 No students are permitted to reside in campus housing during periods when residence halls are considered "closed."
-For the 2021 fall semester, the residence halls will close at 9 p.m., Friday, December 17.
+For the 2022 fall semester, the residence halls will close at 9 p.m., Friday, December 16 and reopen at 8 a.m., Sunday, January 8.